 Calcium is the healthy bone mineral.
-About 99 percent of the calcium in the body is stored in the bones and teeth.
-It is the mineral that makes them hard and strong.
-The remaining 1 percent is needed for many activities that help keep the body functioning normally.
+About 99% of the calcium in the body is stored in the bones and teeth.
+It's the mineral that makes them hard and strong.
+The remaining 1% is needed for many activities that help keep the body functioning normally.
 Calcium helps blood vessels contract (narrow) and expand, makes muscles contract, helps send messages through the nervous system and helps glands secrete hormones.

-Bones are constantly being remodeled every day, and calcium is moving in and out of them.
+Bones are constantly being remodeled every day, and calcium moves in and out of them.
 In children and adolescents, the body builds new bone faster than it breaks down old bone so total bone mass increases.
 This continues until about age 30, when new bone formation and old bone breakdown start occurring at about the same rate.
-In older adults, especially in post-menopausal women, bone is broken down at a faster rate than it is built.
+In older adults, especially in post-menopausal women, bone is broken down at a faster rate than it's built.
 If calcium intake is too low, this can contribute to osteoporosis.

 The amount of calcium needed for healthy bones and teeth is different by age.
 The National Institutes of Health suggests these levels of daily intake for adults: